 |Mr. A. F. Neterwala ||Non-Executive Director |

-The committee meets as often as necessary.
-In accordance with the authority granted bythe Board the committee deals with the following matters concerning shareholders:
+The Committee meets as often as necessary.
+In accordance with the authority granted bythe Board the Stakeholders Relationship Committee deals with the following mattersconcerning shareholders on fortnightly basis:

 - Transfer/Transmission/Deletion/Name change of physical shares

 - Split/Sub-division consolidation and duplicate share certificates of physical sharesas approved by the Board.
-Re-materialisation of Shares.
+Re-materialization of Shares.

 IV.
 Corporate Social Responsibility Committee (CSR):

-The composition of the cSR committee as at March 312020 is as under:
+The composition of the CSR Committee as at March 312020 is as under:

 |Name of the Director ||Category |